prathamesh-mutkure/stellarcard-frontend/README.md

 A comprehensive digital wallet solution that bridges cryptocurrency and traditional payments by allowing users to deposit USDC on Stellar and receive a physical/virtual credit card for worldwide use.

-Demo - [stellarcard-frontend.vercel.app](https://stellarcard-frontend.vercel.app) (Backend not hosted, only for landing page)
+Demo - [stellarcard-frontend.vercel.app](https://stellarcard-frontend.vercel.app/) (Backend not hosted, only for landing page, login won't work for now)

 <img width="1624" alt="Screenshot 2025-06-22 at 15 49 49" src="https://github.com/user-attachments/assets/77267299-eea2-4fb3-8b96-9138f472b810" />